 Often, salespeople prejudge a customer by how they dress or talk.
 That’s a big mistake in making lots of sales with a high margin.

 Sales Rule: Treat every customer like they are a buyer.

 Yes, that’s what I said, everyone.
 Every online inquiry… everyone.
 When you approach every customer with the right attitude, your closing ratio will go up, you’ll make more money, and maybe be the leader amongst the sales team.

-Learning to Ask the Right Questions
+Learning to Ask the Right Questions to Build Relationships.

 It is super important to learn how to ask questions properly.
 Don’t wing it.
 There are different styles of questions used that you can find that information with just a click in Google.
 Let me share a few do’s and don’ts of asking questions.